-This is meant to be a follow up to my recent Ed Seykota Quotes posting where he states: ‘Risk no more than you can afford to lose and also risk enough so that a win is meaningful.’
-My experience tells me lots of traders have difficulties applying this rule because they probably don’t fully understand the implications.
+This is meant to be a follow up to my recent Ed Seykota Quotes post where he states: ‘Risk no more than you can afford to lose and also risk enough so that a win is meaningful.’
+In my experience lots of traders have difficulties applying this rule because they probably don’t fully understand the implications.

 It is obvious you shouldn’t put all your eggs in one basket unless you are watching the basket very closely.
 Personally I like to diversify a bit but as a general rule I pay attention not to diversify too much and I keep my position sizes meaningful.
 The reasons why I do this are the following: